web-platform-tests/rfcs/rfcs/remote_channel.md

 group is assigned a unique OS-level process.

-This creates some problems for testing; because testharness tests are running in a single browsing context, and test that involves a context that is isolated from the context containing the test will be unable to communicate test results back to the harness using web platform APIs.
+This creates some problems for testing; because testharness tests are running in a single browsing context, and tests that involves a context that is isolated from the context containing the test will be unable to communicate test results back to the harness using web platform APIs.